Bell OH-58 Kiowa: Afghanistan and Iraq

 The U.S. Army employed the OH-58D during Operation Iraqi Freedom in Iraq and Operation Enduring Freedom in Afghanistan.
-Between a combination of combat and accidents, over 35 airframes have been lost, resulting in the deaths of 35 pilots.
+Between a combination of combat and accidents, over 35 airframes were lost, resulting in the deaths of 35 pilots.
 Their presence was also anecdotally credited with saving lives, having been used to rescue wounded despite their small size.

-In Iraq, OH-58Ds reportedly flew 72 hours per month, while in Afghanistan, the type flew 80 hours per month.
-During April 2013, Bell stated that the OH-58 collectively accumulated 820,000 combat hours, and had achieved a 90% mission capable rate.
+In Iraq, OH-58Ds flew 72 hours per month.
+In Afghanistan, the type flew 80 hours per month.
+In April 2013, Bell stated that the OH-58 collectively accumulated 820,000 combat hours, and had achieved a 90% mission capable rate.

 Retirement

 The U.S. Army's first attempt to replace the OH-58 was the RAH-66 Comanche of the Light Helicopter Experimental program, which was canceled in 2004.
 Airframe age and losses led to the Armed Reconnaissance Helicopter program and the Bell ARH-70, which was canceled in 2008 due to cost overruns.
 The third replacement effort was the Armed Aerial Scout program.

 Due to uncertainty in the AAS program and fiscal restraints, the OH-58F's planned retirement was extended from 2025 to 2036.
 The Kiowa's scout role was supplemented by tactical unmanned aerial vehicles, the two platforms often acting in conjunction to provide reconnaissance to expose crews to less risk.
 The OH-58F had the ability to control UAVs directly to safely perform scout missions.
 In 2011, the Kiowa was scheduled to be replaced by the light version of the Future Vertical Lift aircraft in the 2030s.